tiffon/sublime-to-done/README.md

 ### Completed tasks

 Completed tasks have a plus sign `+` in front of the first hyphen.
-Any sub-tasks are automatically considered completed.
+The completed state can be toggled using the _"Toggle Comment"_ shortcut (`super+/` for Mac or `ctrl+/` for Linux and Windows).
+Any sub-tasks are automatically considered completed, as well.

 ![](https://raw.github.com/tiffon/sublime-to-done/master/img/task-state-completed.png)